fewer computer

 circumflex: 1.
 Curving around.
 2. Any of several marks, especially (^), used over a vowel in certain languages or in phonetic keys to indicate quality of pronunciation.

-Kekuluéan knot: Might refer to the structure of benzene, its ring-shape a Kekuluéan discovery that laid foundations for modern organic chemistry.
+Kekuléan knot: Might refer to the structure of benzene.
+Its ring-shape was a Kekuléan discovery that laid foundations for modern organic chemistry.

 Someone has spoken of genius and the benzene theory has been called a work of genius.
 I have often asked myself: What is a genius and what a work of genius?